domsson/candies/README.md

 - Simple program/script that returns as soon as possible
 - Disable `stdout` buffering before printing the result
 - On success, print the result and a line break to `stdout`
-- On error, print absolute nothing, just return EXIT_FAILURE
+- On error, print nothing, just return with `EXIT_FAILURE`
 - By default, omit units (`%`, `°C`, etc) in the output
 - Enable printing of units, if applicable, with a `-u` argument
 - Only print other output when requested by user via arguments